DataStax-Academy/kubecon2020/README.md

 Notice the new repair added to the list.

-### ✅  Run a cluster repair
+**✅ Step 4c:Run a cluster repair**

 On the repair job you just configured, click the _Run now_ button.

 ![OK](https://github.com/DataStax-Academy/kubecon2020/blob/main/Images/reaper5.png?raw=true)